sharof17/School_District_Analysis/README.md

   ![Reading scores by grade after](Resources/images/reading_score_after.png)

 #### - Scores by school spending
-  Replacing the ninth graders’ math and reading scores did not have a big effect on scores by school spendgin.
+  Replacing the ninth graders’ math and reading scores did not have a big effect on scores by school spending.

   *Before*